Indiana Jones and the Great Circle: Story, characters and casting

+Audio

 The audio team, led by Peter Ward, rewatched the films and recreated Ben Burtt's sound design for the game.
 According to Ward, the team "did hundreds of hours of original recordings, using props like the whip, the fedora, the leather jacket, and lots of different shoe types on lots of different surfaces".
 The soundtrack was composed by Gordy Haab, based on the work of John Williams, who composed the film scores.
 Haab and 86 musicians recorded the game's score at Abbey Road Studios, where Williams originally recorded Raiders of the Lost Ark (1981).
 Certain soundtrack pieces, such as "Marion's Theme" and "Raiders March", had to be re-recorded and re-orchestrated due to mechanical copyright.
 Haab chose percussion instruments he described as "very interesting", like the jawbone, to create an environment that gives a sense of space to the game.

+Technology

+Indiana Jones and the Great Circle was developed using MachineGames's custom fork of id Tech 7, branded as Motor.
+The game was built around ray tracing, requiring hardware-accelerated ray tracing on all platforms.
+Ray-traced global illumination (RTGI) is used for calculating indirect lighting from sources like the sun, exhibiting natural light fall-off, contact shadows and shadowed crevices.
+MachineGames partnered with Nvidia to implement path tracing, known as "full ray tracing", on Windows.
+Path tracing replaces static cube maps used on glass reflections, and ray-traced sun shadows are calculated on a per-pixel basis.
+All cutscenes are rendered in real time with 16:9 and cinematic 21:9 options.

+Hair rendering uses a strand-based system to represent individual strands rather than the traditional hair cards technique.
+MachineGames chose to use hair strands due to the game's cinematic cutscenes where detailed character faces are often close to the camera; it also simplified the artists' creation workflow.
+Weaker devices like the Steam Deck and Xbox Series S feature less than half the maximum hair strands of other platforms.
+Hair strands are used for most characters; MachineGames experimented with strands for animal fur but limited them for certain animals like spiders and monkeys.
+Indiana Jones and the Great Circle was the first game to support RTX Hair, added in September 2025 to more accurately light hair with path tracing.
+RTX Hair uses Linear Swept Spheres, a new sphere primitive introduced with Nvidia's GeForce RTX 50 series graphics cards to better represent hair strand geometry; it reduces geometry needed to render hair strands and their representation in the bounding volume hierarchy compared to using triangle primitives.